violetto-rose/violetto-rose.github.io/UI-UX/tutorials/food-app.md

 	- Layout: Vertical
 	- Alignment: Back container: Left; More options container: Right
 	- Gap: **0**
-3. Add icons for back, more people, bookmark and more options
+3. Add icons for back, more people, bookmark and more options.

 ![Creating a Options Container](images/food-app/design-38.webp)